Two types of screening tests are used to examine hearing in babies. Both of these tests are safe and comfortable.

 They are relatively reliable, but they are a screening test.
 If the baby doesn’t pass the newborn screening regardless of which method is used, we will want to do a more complete test.

-For more information about how testing works, visit the
+For more information about newborn hearing screening, visit the

 National Center for Hearing Assessment and Management.